Global Stocks Weaken as China's Growth Slows

 Global stocks started the week under pressure after data showed that China's economy grew at its slowest pace in nearly three decades last year, the latest sign that the world economy is decelerating.

-The Stoxx Europe 600 fell 0.4% in early morning trade, dragged down by banks and utility companies.
-Asian markets finished mostly higher, though they trimmed gains after the Chinese data release.
+The Stoxx Europe 600 fell 0.3%,dragged down by the utility and financial sectors.
+Asian markets trimmed gains after the Chinese data release, finishing slightly higher on the day.

 U.S. markets are closed Monday for Martin Luther King Jr. Day.
 Futures for the S&P 500 were down 0.4%.